wreedijk/WilfRepo/README.md

 # WilfRepo
 Wilf's test GitHub repository.
-This is a repository that I'm using to learn the features of DevOps
+This is a repository that I'm using to learn the features of **DevOps**

+1. Created a BlueMix account using my IBM ID
+2. Created a DevOps project called WilfProj
+2. Created a GitHub repository called WilfRep (this repository)